PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image28.png" width=450 />

-If you are using Visual Studio 2019, you can leave the database connection string the way it is with the **Server** setting of **(localdb)\\\\MSSQLLocalDB**.
+If you are using Visual Studio 2019, you shoukd be able leave the database connection string the way it is with the **Server** setting of **(localdb)\\\\MSSQLLocalDB**.
 You can change this connection string to point to a different server if you'd rather create the project database